azam/jellyfin-plugin-localsubs/README.md

 ## Development

-DotNet SDK and an editor is the minimum requirement for develoPLUGINNAMEpment.
+DotNet SDK and an editor is the minimum requirement for development.

 VS Code launch settings are included to debug the plugin on Jellyfin.
 Debugging requires a pre-built Jellyfin server and web app.
 Web app build requires node as well.
 Simple preparation Powershell script [`prepare.ps1`](prepare.ps1) is also provided to download and build Jellyfin for debugging purposes.